 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the tbmon.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 The process known as TalkBack Monitor belongs to software McAfee VirusScan Enterprise or TalkBack Monitor or AuthorWare (version 7, 0105) or Employer eServices or Yazzle by OIN or rgc:audio Triangle II or Windows Media Encoder (version 9 Series) or Verity LiquidOffice Process by Network Associates (nai.com).

 Tbmon.exe is not a Windows core file.
-The application starts upon Windows startup (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run, HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\RunOnce).
+The application starts upon Windows startup (see Registry key: MACHINE\Run, MACHINE\RunOnce).
 The program has no visible window.
-The application can be removed using the control panel Add\Remove programs applet.
-Therefore the technical security rating is 39% dangerous, however also read the users reviews.
+The application can be removed using the Control Panel's Add\Remove programs applet.
+Therefore the technical security rating is 39% dangerous, however you should also read the user reviews.